caiocsgomes/articles/2-argocd-app-of-apps-implementation.md

       - CreateNamespace=true
 ```

-This pretty much never change, as it is just creating the app pointing to the *kubernetes/app-of-apps* folder in my repository.
+This pretty much never changes, as it is just creating the app pointing to the *kubernetes/app-of-apps* folder in my repository.
 Then on the *kubernetes/app-of-apps* folder I have the following structure:

 ```yaml